Student Payments and Reporting

 To provide guidelines for classifying payments made to students as scholarships, salaries/wages, consultant fees and reimbursements, ensuring compliance with Internal Revenue Service (IRS) reporting and withholding requirements.
 In addition to the proper classification of student payments, the appropriate procedures for processing these payments will be covered.

-NOTE: There may be additional requirements when making payments to nonresident aliens.
+Note: There may be additional requirements when making payments to nonresident aliens.

 Many payments to students, graduate students, non A&T enrolled students and others are commonly referred to as stipends.
 The term stipend does not provide adequate information for specific guidance in determining the appropriate procedures for processing these payments and for determining appropriate IRS reporting and withholding requirements.
 Therefore, these payments must be more specifically classified as scholarships, salaries/wages, consulting fees or reimbursements.